pointybeard/api_framework/README.md

 }
 ```

 Notice that 'entry' is a JSON object.
-The problem with this is inconsistent data.
-It changes depending on how many entries are present.
+The problem with this is inconsistent data and is a symptom of converting from XML to JSON using PHP's SimpleXML class.
 The solution is to set `jsonForceArray="true"` on the 'entry' element to trigger the transformation:

 ```xml
 <data>